Animated, waving, US Flag

 Optical ribbon mic & regular ribbon

-Here is the Optical Ribbon Mic Prototype next to the "Gamma Unit" REAL ribbon mic. :) My goal is to find a configuration of the optical ribbon mic that will match (or exceed) the audio quality of the "Gamma".
+Here is the Optical Ribbon Mic Prototype next to the "Gamma Unit" REAL ribbon mic. :) The "Gamma" remains my BEST homebrew mic! :)

 RETURN TO HOME PAGE